hymnsrepo/hymnsrepo-site/order-of-mass.md

 > At the end of the Gospel:

 C. The Gospel of the Lord
-P. Prase to you, Lord Jesus Christ.
+P. Praise to you, Lord Jesus Christ.

 > After the Gospel all sit.